Campylobacter Infection in Children

 What causes Campylobacter infection in a child?

 The illness is caused by Campylobacter bacteria.
 The infection is more common in summer than in winter.
-And it is more common in travelers to countries outside the U.S. A child may get the infection by eating or coming in contact with infected raw or undercooked meat.
-In many cases, the raw or undercooked meat is chicken.
-A child may also be infected by drinking contaminated water or unpasteurized dairy foods or drinks.
+And it is more common in travelers to countries outside the U.S. A child may get the infection by eating or coming in contact with unpasteurized (raw) milk, undercooked chicken, shellfish, turkey or contaminated water.

 Another common way to get the infection is by contact with infected feces from pets such as cats, puppies, birds, reptiles, and hamsters.

 What are the symptoms of Campylobacter infection in a child?